danielksb/3tier-helloworld/README.md

 # 3tier-helloworld

+Write an application which helps to organize and manage (purchase) orders.
-Write an application with allows customers to place orders via a web interface.
-An order consists of a single product which can be selected from list preconfigured by a product manager.
+A typical worflow starts with a customer placing an order, which consists of a single product.
+The customer chooses this product from a list of preconfigured products, which is maintained by the product manager.
 Once a product is ordered, a sales agent may see the order, edit it and marks it ready for delivery.
 The distributor delivers the product and closes the order.

 ## Personae dramatis